mr-pointing/website/content/about/_index.md

 ## **What I'm Working On**

-- I'm going through [Learning Git]({{< ref "Learning Git - Chapter 1" >}}), by the very talented Anna Skoulikari.
-Her diagrams and approach to all of the main features of Git, while being readable and digestible makes it perfect in my opinion for High School honor students.
-Can't recommend this book enough.
+- I'm going through [20 textbooks]({{<ref "20 Textbooks">}}) this year.
+I want to challenge myself and my ability to not only read but understand and hopefully be able to teach topics from these books.
 - Working on a [30 Day Coding Challenge]({{<ref "Day 1" >}}), building a Tattoo booking web app.
 - Working on my first hardware project, a [Vinyl Visualizer]({{< ref "Vinyl Visualizer" >}}).